Metacolombo/Relighting-pettaha/README.md

 Relighting-pettaha is a project to manipulate the illumination of images.

-The name "Relighting-pettaha" stands for **"Imposing Consistent Light"** (we will briefly describe this at the end of this page).
+The name "Relighting-pettaha" stands for **"Imposing Consistent Light"**.

 Currently, we release two types of models: text-conditioned relighting model and background-conditioned model.
 Both types take foreground images as inputs.